-Particulars Mid Semester Examination Final Examination
+Particulars Mid-semester examination Final examination

-Field Evaluation 20 20
+Field evaluation 20 20

-Written Examination 20 25
+Written examination 20 25

 Record - 5

 Assignment - 5

-Viva - Voce - 5
+Viva-Voce - 5

 Total 40 60

-E. Study Tour: AEX 226 (0+1);
+Study Tour: AEX 226 (0+1);

 The course AEX 226 Study tour is compulsory.
-The tour will be under taken during fourth semester.
-The duration of study tour shall not exceed 15 days.
-The tours will be arranged by the respective department of the study in consultation with the Dean, Faculty of Agriculture.
+The tours will be under taken during fourth semester.
+The duration of study tour shall not exceed 15 days The tours will be arranged by the respective department of the study in consultation with the Dean, Faculty of Agriculture.
 The final examination will be conducted separately at the end of the semester by the University.
 The Marks for the tour are to be awarded as follows

 Particulars Max marks Evaluation by

-Attendance 20 Accompanying Stoff
+Attendance 20 Accompanying staff

-Behaviour 20 Accompanying Staff
+Behaviour 20

 Final examination

-Tour Diary 20 By the Organizing
+Tour Diary 20 By the organising

-Tour record 30 By the Organising Staff/Examiner
+Tour record 30 staff/Examiner

-Viva voce 10 Stall/Examiner
+Viva voce 10

 Total 100

-F. Commercial Agriculture CAG 217 (0+2) & CAG 227(0+2)
+G. Commercial agriculture CAG 217 (0+2) & CAG 227(0+2)

 A student can choose a commercial agriculture programme of his/her choice.
 The maximum number of students allowed to register in a department will be decided by the Dean depending on enrolment.
-If more number of students opt for a same department, the particular subject mark is considered for selecting a student.
+If more number of students opt for a same department the particular subject mark is considered for selecting a student.